CASC/ACSS Conference 2019

 This page has lots of great ideas for how to participate in and prepare for the Fun Run no matter where in Canada you live.

-It also describes the “Team East versus Team West Challenge”.
 Which team can add up their self care minutes to cover the most distance along the Saint John River?
 Help your team out even if you can’t make it to the conference.
+Go to the Member’s Only side Fun Run Walk Roll Group page to learn more.

 This year’s Fun Run honoree is Rev. Dr. Chris Coffin